asu-trans-ai-lab/DTALite/doc/readme.md

 | time_sequence         | Time point through which agents pass in turn                                                                                        | 0730:00;0745:45;0801:31; |
 | time_decimal_sequence | The number of decimal times through which agents pass in turn                                                                       | 450.00;465.76;481.52;    |

-# Appendix: From mathematical modeling to network-based assignment and simulation
+# Mathematical modeling to network-based assignment and simulation

 1.  **Link volume-delay function in static traffic assignment**